duxan/cordova-plugin-lightbluebean/README.md

 =============================================

 This plugin is HTML5 port of [Bean SDK](https://github.com/PunchThrough/Bean-Android-SDK).
-Java SDK version is 1.0.1. (built as dependency via gradle).
+Works with Android only, min version 18.
+Java SDK version is 1.0.0. (built as dependency via gradle).

 ## Install
 - New project: `cordova create hello com.example.hello HelloWorld`